gourabsen21s/NeuroCode-AI/memory-bank/progress.md

 - Testing infrastructure and comprehensive test cases

 ## Current Status
 The project has a functional MVP with core features implemented including user authentication, project management, real-time collaboration, AI assistance, and documentation.
 Added a comprehensive user documentation page with detailed guides for all platform features.
+Fixed initial rendering issues with the documentation page by implementing error boundaries and better error handling.
 Currently focusing on enhancing the WebContainer integration, documentation enhancements, and improving the overall user experience.

 ## Known Issues
 - Occasional Socket.IO connection stability issues